 CD-ROM technology offers quick access to enormous amounts of information.
 Diskettes, hard disks, and tapes are magnetically recorded.
 CDs are optically recorded at a much higher density.
-CD-ROM drives use industry-standard 12 cm (4.75 in) CDs with formatted capacities of approximately 650 MB of data.
+CD-ROM drives use industry standard 12 cm (4.75 in) CDs with formatted capacities of approximately 650 MB of data.
 CDs are used for music, voice, animated graphics, multimedia, education, software distribution, and many other applications.

-To hear music or voice from a CD, you can connect headphones or powered speakers to your computer.
+To hear music or voice from a CD, you can use the built-in speaker or, if your model has an audio controller, connect headphones or powered speakers.
+For more information, see the PC 300GL User Guide.

-Your computer comes with an IBM-preinstalled CD-ROM drive.
+Some models come with an IBM-preinstalled CD-ROM drive.